 Does your dog have issues pulling on the leash, barking excessively, or lunging and jumping while walking?
 Not every dog is a perfect Lassie.
 So a training leash is a helpful tool to tame your pup’s anxiety and aggression.
 Two popular options to help are reviewed here.
 But which is better: gentle leader vs easy walk harness?
 Find out which might help your dog.

 |View Gentle Leader on Amazon||View Easy Walk on Amazon|

 |View Gentle Leader on Chewy||View Easy Walk on Chewy|

 Two popular training collar options are the Easy Walk Harness and Gentle Leader Headcollar.

 Both can help train against unwanted behavior, but they are not identical products.
 So when comparing side by side, we wanted to point out the features of each.

-To help you see which one you should pick, take a look at the table below.
-After reading, you may even decide that your dog could benefit from both (more on that below).
+To help you see which one you should pick, look at the table below.
+After reading, you may decide that your dog could benefit from both (more on that below).

 Discourages pulling on the leash

 Helps train against excessive barking, lunging, jumping, and even anxiety and aggression in some cases